These directions will assist the user in properly cutting stainless steel tubes.

 - File any sharp edges evenly with a fine metal file

-- Clean the tube using paper towel and some household cleaner
+- Clean the tube using a paper towel and some household cleaner

 - To polish the cut, follow instructions for maintaining stainless steel surface

-NOTE: A small amount of surface corrosion is not uncommon after a some exposure to weather or salty conditions.
-We recommend using our passivation solution or some sort of stainless polish to keep any surface corrosion from happening; more information available on our Engineering Specs Page.
+NOTE: A small amount of surface corrosion is not uncommon after exposure to weather or salty conditions.
+We recommend using our passivation solution to prevent any surface corrosion from happening; more information is available on our Engineering Specifications Page.